-Intravital diagnostics of prion diseases
+Intravital diagnostics and photodynamic inactivation of prions

 Participation in the new grant project supported by the collaboration with National Reference Laboratory for TSE-CJD, Thomayer Hospital, Prague and Case Western Reserve University, Ohio, USA